moonwonlee/modified-brents-method/README.md

 # The Modified Brent's Method
-Implementation of The Modified Brent's Method by Dr.Min Gu in MatLab.
+Implementation of ["A Modified Brent's Method for Finding Zeroes of Functions"](https://github.com/moonwonlee/modified-brents-method/blob/master/Wilkins-Gu2013_Article_AModifiedBrentSMethodForFindin.pdf) by Gautam Wilkins and Dr.Min Gu in MatLab.

 ## Contribute
 Please clone the Github Repository: